UVLabs/location-picker-at-checkout-for-woocommerce/readme.txt

 ## How Can Location Picker At Checkout for WooCommerce Help Me?

 LPAC is a Checkout Location Picker plugin for WooCommerce that is suitable for any website that offers Delivery or Pickups for their customers.
 A Delivery website example would be an online restaurant, a Pickup website example would be a private taxi website.
 The plugin adds a Google map on the WooCommerce checkout page that customers can use to select their desired location.
+Alternatively, the plugin can be set up to also allow it to automatically detect the customer's location on checkout page load and allow them to make any corrections.

 The plugin makes use of the Google Maps API to carry out it's functions; it can work as any of the following:

 ### WooCommerce Checkout Map Plugin

 This plugin adds a Google Map to the checkout page of WooCommerce which customers can use to select their location whether for deliveries or pickups.

 ### WooCommerce Billing & Shipping Address AutoFill Plugin